LucasHasting/Number-Conversions-Project/README.md

 ## Usage

 The program first asks the user to enter a number, this number, n, can be in any base.
-Next, you are asked the base of n, and then you are then asked to choose a base, m, to change the base of n to.
+Next, you are asked the base of n, and then you are then asked to choose a base, m, to change the base of n too.
 The program then displays n in base m to the user.

 ## Example